Introduction to Zeek: Open-Source Threat Hunting and Network Traffic Analysis

 Zeek for Threat Hunting and Incident Response

 Zeek is widely used for threat hunting and incident response.
-Here’s how it helps:
+Here’s how it helps to disrupt attacks and enhance cyber defense:

-Each log entry in Zeek contains a UID (unique identifier) that allows security analysts to link events across different logs.
+Achieving comprehensive network visibility is crucial for identifying threats swiftly.
+Each log entry in Zeek contains a UID (unique identifier) that allows security analysts to link events across different logs, providing a panoramic view of network activities.
 For example:

 • A connection in con.log can be traced to DNS queries in dns.log